 SQL Server Integration Services project is a combination of Connections Managers, Packages, and project parameters (optional).

-SSIS is all about extract data from different sources transform it and load it in a completely different destination.
-We need connection manager to establish the connection between the SSIS package and source, and package and destination.
+SSIS is all about extract data from different sources, transform data, and load it in a completely different destination.
+We need a connection manager to establish the connection between the SSIS package and source, and package and destination.

-In SQL Server Integration Services, there are two types of connection managers and they are Package Level (created in a 5th window) and Project Level (created in Solution Explorer window).
-I suggest you to refer Introduction to Connection Managers article to understand them.
+In SQL Server Integration Services, there are two types of connection managers.
+They are Package Level (created in a 5th window) and Project Level (created in Solution Explorer window).
+Refer Introduction to Connection Managers article to understand them.

-This is where we design the complete data flow.
-Here, we will perform all the transformations.
+It is where we design the complete data flow.
+Here is the place where we perform all the transformations.

-Once you completed the package development, you can deploy the package into the production environment.
+After the completion of the package development, we can deploy the package into the production environment.